6

 – ssokolow

-Oct 21, 2020 at 17:14
+Commented Oct 21, 2020 at 17:14

 • It would simply require a PC or RPI on while I'm using amiga.
 I think I answered my own question, WiFi modem seems ok, even though it's an overkill.
-Oct 21, 2020 at 17:59
+Commented Oct 21, 2020 at 17:59

 Usually the better option, since built-in Amiga serial port is slow, is a PLIPbox on the Parallel Port.
 The biggest trouble for most is getting the TCP/IP stack working on the Amiga, which is genuinely a stretch for any un-accelerated Amiga.